hascheel/ng-bootstrap-role-based-authorization-example/README.md

 ```

 # About
-This is an implementation of a tutorial of jasonwatmore.com.
+This is an implementation of a tutorial of [Jason Watmore](https://jasonwatmore.com/post/2020/09/09/angular-10-role-based-authorization-tutorial-with-example).

 ## Original Licence